project-fifo/eplugin/README.md

 internal callbacks
 ------------------
 eplugin provides the following callbacks itself:
-* eplugin:init(Config) - this is called when all modules are compiled.
 * eplugin:enable(Config) - this is called before a module gets enabled.
 * eplugin:disable(Config) - this gets called after a module gets disabled.
 * eplugin:enable_plugin(Plugin) - this gets called whenever a plugin is enabled.